Mario Zaritzky

-Mario Zaritzky (born December 16, 1956, in La Plata, Argentina) is MD, scientist and inventor and currently lives and works as assistant professor in the Department of Pediatric Radiology Department of Radiology, University of Chicago in Chicago, Illinois, USA.
+Mario Zaritzky (born December 16, 1956, in La Plata, Argentina) is MD, scientist and inventor and currently lives and works as an associate professor of Radiology at Jackson Memorial Center.
+Previously, he was an assistant professor in the Department of Pediatric Radiology Department of Radiology, University of Chicago in Chicago, Illinois, USA.
 Zaritzky coordinated the Argentine Network of Science in Midwestern, United States, from the Ministry of Science, Technology and Productive Innovation Programme of Argentina.

 Training

 He graduated as a doctor in 1980 at the University of La Plata in Argentina, and obtained certification as a specialist in pediatric surgery in 1987 and Pediatric Radiology, 1998, College of Medicine, Buenos Aires Province, Argentina.

 He worked as surgeon and later as medical and interventional radiologist at the Children's Hospital "Sor María Ludovica" of the city of La Plata, from 1980 to 2004.
 From 2004 to 2006 was instructor in the Department of Radiology at the University of Chicago in Chicago, Illinois.
 And from 2007 to the present he serves as assistant professor in the same department.